-At 4 weeks, a few visitors are allowed with puppies and the time our family and our workers spend with puppies increases.
+At 4 weeks, a few visitors are allowed with puppies.
+The time our family and our workers spend with puppies increases.
 It is at 4 weeks of age that puppies become much more social and aware of their surroundings.

-Starting at 5 weeks, we invite a variety of people to visit so that puppies are properly socialized beyond our family and those who work for us.
-We begin feeding treats from our hands as part of our training and this serves to further bond our puppies to humans.
+Starting at 5 weeks, we invite a variety of people to visit.
+Puppies are socialized beyond our family and those who work for us.
+We begin feeding treats from our hands as prt of our training.
+This serves to further bond our puppies to humans.

 Raising 6 and 7 Week Old Puppies

-We continue to increase the number of visitors with puppies at 6 weeks, but the way that our family and employees work with puppies becomes more intentional and purposeful.
+We continue to increase the number of visitors with puppies at 6 weeks.
+However, the way that our family and employees work with puppies becomes more intentional and purposeful.
 Six-week old puppies have a good capacity for learning and they are still not quite into their first fear period.
 It is during the time period from 6 to 7 ½ weeks that we really begin to stretch their abilities.
 The section above on environmental stressors discusses our work with 6-week old puppies in more detail.
-As puppies learn to cope with environmental stressors, they also learn to trust us as we help and encourage them to overcome these stressors.
+As puppies learn to cope with environmental stressors, they also learn to trust us.
+We build this trust as we help and encourage them to overcome these stressors.

 A big part of our training is teaching puppies to go in and out of a doggy door.
 This training is important to all three of our core areas of work in raising puppies.

 The use of a doggy door is hugely valuable in house-training.
 Young puppies have very little bladder control and without a doggy door must be taken out sometimes every 20-30 minutes.
 A doggy door is a great tool for letting a puppy out automatically every time he needs to potty while his bladder is maturing and he is being conditioned to like a crate.
 Initially, we walk out with our puppies OFTEN during the day.
 With consistency, puppies learn to go out on their own fairly quickly.
 Providing a way for puppies to get themselves out prevents mistakes and builds a super foundation.